2000 – 2010

 Christmas at the Sterlitamak Camp

-Colonel Salavat Karimov stood before the boys as he spoke to the press.
-I can still hear his words –
+Colonel Salavat Karimov stood before the boys as he spoke to the press:

 Sterlitamak – “Power To Change” arrived at the prison camp.
 IRR/TV delivered warm winter clothing for 300 boys.
 “Your gifts are greatly appreciated, but your words are even more valuable,” stated the prison camp’s director.